 Navico develops, makes and distributes marine electronics for the recreational market and is the parent company of the Lowrance, Simrad Yachting and B&G brands.

-Navico, parent company of the Lowrance, Simrad Yachting and B&G brands, was named Cabela’s 2014 Vendor of the Year in the general outdoors category.
+Navico, parent of the Lowrance, Simrad, B&G and GoFree brands was named Cabela’s 2014 Vendor of the Year for the general outdoors division.